MN589/Data-Science-and-ML-Project-Portfolio/Applying supervised learning to predict student dropout/README.md

 In this project, we will examine student data and use supervised learning techniques to predict whether a student will drop out.
 In the education sector, retaining students is vital for the institution's financial stability and for students’ academic success and personal development.
 A high dropout rate can lead to significant revenue loss, diminished institutional reputation, and lower overall student satisfaction.

-The three Datasets provided are:
+The three Datasets provided were:

 1. Applicant and course information
 2. Student and engagement data